ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 #### Converting Strings with minimal cost

-The following generic sample is a map index where `AsDateOnly` converts the string `item.StringDateOnlyField` into `DateTime`.
+The following generic sample is a map index where `AsDateOnly` converts the string `item.StringDateOnlyField` into `DateOnly`.

-The conversion automatically makes the DateTime type available as ticks.

 When the converted data is available in the index, you can inexpensively [query the index](../../indexes/querying/basics#example-iv---querying-a-specified-index).

+Strings are automatically converted to ticks for faster querying.

 {CODE-BLOCK:csharp}
 public class StringAsDateOnlyConversion : AbstractIndexCreationTask<StringItem, DateOnlyItem>